docker/build-push-action/README.md

 ### `dockerfile`

-Name of the Dockerfile (Default is 'path/Dockerfile').
+Name of the Dockerfile.
 Defaults to `{path}/Dockerfile`.

 ### `target`

-Sets the target build stage to build.
+Sets the target stage to build.

 ### `always_pull`